sparrowml/mnist-pipeline/README.md

 # MNIST Classifier Pipeline
-MNIST classifier pipeline that creates a digit classifier with features that can be exported.
+A toy AI pipeline that creates a digit classifier with features that can be exported.

 ```
 Raw MNIST Data -> TFRecord Datasets -> Digit Classifier -> Classifier Weights